m4n4n-j/100-days-of-code/log.md

 ### Day 3: May 20, 2020

 **Today's Progress**: Started of with codemonk from hackerearth.
-The notes look good, worth completing ones , also there is a fair selection of problems so i guess ill be hooked .
+The notes look good, worth completing once , also there is a fair selection of problems so i guess i'll be hooked .

-**Thoughts**  The speed is too slow dude,, barely 2 sections from 1 chapter in more than an hour.
+**Thoughts**  The speed is too slow dude, barely 2 sections from 1 chapter in more than an hour.
 I must increase my speed.
 Though I think it will proceed gradually but i dont have enough time to wait for it to happen, consicous efforts needed !!.
 Also the course from prateek narang, I think i will solve 1 problem a day.

 **Link(s) to work**
 1.https://www.hackerearth.com/practice/codemonk/